di-unipi-socc/ramp/README.md

 # RAMP: Replica-Aware Management Protocols
-This repository provides an implementation of the modelling and analysis framework given by management protocols, which is presented in
+This repository provides an implementation of the modelling and analysis framework given by replica-aware management protocols, which is presented in
 > Soldani J, Cameriero M, Paparelli G, Brogi A. _Modelling and Analysing Replica- and Fault-aware Management of Horizontally Scalable Applications_, Submitted for Publication

 ## About RAMP